jjvanzon/JJs-Reference-Architecture/layers.md

 The `Razor` engine produces a piece of `HTML` received by the web browser.

 `HTML` here can be replaced by the type of presentation output.
 In `WinForms` it might be the controls and their data.
 But it can also be a generated `PDF` file.
-Anything that can come out of a presentation technology might be called a [view](patterns.md#views).
+Anything that can come out of a presentation technology might be considered a [view](patterns.md#views).

 ### Platform Independence